AhtesamMuhammad/MovieHub/README.md

 # MovieHub

-This project consists of a mobile application where I learned how to use and interpret the MovieDB API to retrieve information and display it in the form of listings, either individually or in groups of three items.
+This project consists of a mobile application where I learned how to use and interpret the [The Movie Database](https://www.themoviedb.org/) API to retrieve information and display it in the form of listings, either individually or in groups of three items.
 In addition, I implemented a search engine that allows filtering movies according to specific criteria.
 I also added a configuration page where several additional changes can be made, such as changing the language and selecting categories such as popular movies, upcoming releases and top rated movies.

 > [!IMPORTANT]
 > **Before executing the code:**